pizeyt/pizeyt.github.io/LLMP/LLMP.md

 - Module sequential artifact id needs to be project scoped
 - Open Source library maintainers are not responsible for updating their clients, Enterprise Developers are
 - Don't use properties for versions
+- Technical Debt is OK if you measure it
 - Archiving is a Team Lead responsibility
 - Keep everything at 1.0.0-SNAPSHOT